But what is causing thyroid disease in all of these people?

 #3.
 Treatment for Hyperthyroidism (Thyroidectomy and RAI)

-Hyperthyroidism is the exact opposite condition to hypothyroidism but the treatment often entails either the complete removal of the thyroid gland or the destruction of the thyroid gland with radioactive iodine.
+Hyperthyroidism is the exact opposite condition of hypothyroidism but the treatment often entails either the complete removal of the thyroid gland or the destruction of the thyroid gland with radioactive iodine.

 If you have either of these procedures done you will become reliant upon thyroid medication for life.